jueyang/get-reggie/README.md

 - `sort lead-request-type.csv | uniq -c > lead-type-count.csv`

 ## Time for `ack`

+`ack` is a command-line file pattern searcher that is fast and optimized in a lot of ways.
+See [why ack](http://beyondgrep.com/why-ack/).

 Remember how you tried to get all the phone numbers from Jeb's email?
 You did something like this in Sublime: